jlbokass/PHP-Blog/README.md

 This work is done as part of my PHP web developer training with Openclassroom - project 5.

 **Attention, this blog is my reflection: I used the knowledge of different courses that I learned and put them into practice.
-In no way the errors that if found are the fact of the people cited.**
+In no way the errors that could be found are the fact of the people cited.**

 ## Installation